AhmedSherifH/Book-Scraper/README.md

 - Read Manga and Comics directly without downloading
   - Resampling methods such as Nearest-Neighbor, Bicubic and Bilinear
 - Different hosts for both Manga and Comics
+- Bookmark books and have them displayed in the homepage for easy access
 - Download multiple chapters simultaneously
 - Lightweight and easy to use